 Lifeslittlesteps.com is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read full Disclosure here.

-- Diabetics with neuropathy
+- Individuals with diabetes experiencing neuropathy

-- People who have peripheral vascular disease
+- People diagnosed with peripheral vascular disease

 What Are the Benefits of Diabetic Socks?

 For individuals dealing with neuropathy, even minor irritations such as wearing tightly fitted socks can cause discomfort.
 Many individuals with diabetes experience swelling in their feet, and restrictive socks can exacerbate this, leading to painful indentations in the swollen skin.

 These indentations can turn into wounds.
 Diabetic socks, however, are both stretchy and breathable, eliminating the constriction that causes these issues.

 Motor neuropathy, a potential side effect of diabetes, can lead to muscular changes that result in deformities, including hammertoes and bunions.